 An effective way to monitor your solar panels’ efficacy if you have a grid-tied system is to check for any unusual spikes in your utility bills.
 If you’re using an off-grid solar system like EcoFlow’s power kits or Smart Home Ecosystem, you can monitor efficiency from the EcoFlow App.
 If you believe there’s a problem, contact a professional as soon as possible.

-Minimizing Exposure to Debris, Wildlife, etc.
+Minimising Exposure to Debris, Wildlife, etc.

 As we mentioned above, one of the critical factors affecting the longevity of your solar panels is the amount of debris that accumulates on them over time.
-Aside from cleaning them regularly and investing in sufficiently weather-proof panels, you can also minimize this by carefully considering where to place them.
+Aside from cleaning them regularly and investing in sufficiently weather-proof panels, you can also minimise this by carefully considering where to place them.

 Your solar panels should receive as much exposure to the sun as possible, so placing them in the shade is never a good idea.
 If the side of the home that gets the most sunlight exposure has a surface that isn’t suitable for a rooftop or rigid solar panel installation, you may want to look for flexible solar panels.
-These allow you to attach the panels with adhesive and mold the panels to the roof’s structure.
+These allow you to attach the panels with adhesive and mould the panels to the roof’s structure.

 Although solar panels can still generate energy from low light, it’s always better to put them in the direct sun.
 If a tree is looming over your panels, you are not only putting an obstacle between them and the sunlight but also increasing the risk of falling debris that can damage your panels.
 If possible, ensure your panels have nothing but open space above them.
 Trust us; it will help.